Steve-Fenton/jekyll-boilerplate/_pages/about/front-matter.md

 ## Standard Items

-- `layout`: the layout to be used for the content
+- `layout`: The layout to be used for the content
-- `title`: the main title for the page, used in the `H1` tag (and as a fallback)
+- `title`: The main title for the page, used in the `H1` tag (and as a fallback)
-- `date`: the last udpated date, or date of the post - for pages this is signalled in `sitemap.xml`, so worth updating on changes
+- `date`: The last udpated date, or date of the post - for pages this is signalled in `sitemap.xml`, so worth updating on changes
-- `description`: used in the meta tag and where exerpts are used on the site
+- `description`: Used in the meta tag and where exerpts are used on the site
+- `excerpt`: Used on list pages (fallback `description`)

 ## Custom Items